 When David repeatedly refuses to slay Saul we see the principle of obedience to powers that be.
 When Saul is not patient with God's prophet we see the principle of disobedience.
 When Isaiah prays for the shadow to retreat on the sundial we see the principle of great spiritual courage.
 In truth, Hebrews 11 is a magnificent example of principlizing.
-The great faith of a multitude of men is set before us as the true principle of their lives.
+The great faith of a multitude of men is set before us as the. true principle of their lives.

 Angus and Green, Cyclopedic Handbook to the Bible, Chapter X. The best general account in the literature.
 Terry, Biblical Hermeneutics, Part Second, Chapter XXIV.
 Chafer, The Science of Biblical Hermeneutics, Chapter IV.
 Pierson, Knowing the Scriptures, Chapter I. Manley, editor, The New Bible Handbook, p.
 72 ff.
 Horne, An Introduction to the Study and Critical Knowledge of The Holy Scriptures, I, 425 ff.
 Broadus, Treatise on the Preparation and Delivery of Sermons, (thirtieth edition), Part I, Chapter II.
-Baughman, "Books on Biblical Preaching," Interpretation, 5:470- faith has taught the infallibility of the faith and morals of Scripture, and the inerrancy of all matters of history pertaining to faith and morals.
-No lower ground than this can be held.
-It is true that extremes can be found in orthodoxy in this matter.
-J. Paterson Smyth (How God Inspired the Bible) does not wish to admit more than infallibility of faith and morals.
-The Buxtorffs defended the inspiration of the Hebrew vowels.2

-477. An annotated bibliography.
+Baughman, "Books on Biblical Preaching," Interpretation, 5:470-477.
+An annotated bibliography.